Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 ```

 With the deployments service returning a list of all extensions (across all nested deployments) with their configuration
 directives and returning all extension resources deployed in the template (across all nested deployments), the stacks
 service can process each extension resource and use the "deploymentId" and "extensionAlias" properties as a composite
 key to the data in the extensions array.

-For now, directive steps can be expected to be of length 1 or 2, always beginning with a single ARM API call, and 1
-optional JSON path following an API call.
-This can also be simplified down into the directive object if appropriate.

 ### Directive evaluation failures

 The Deployments service will need to account for failures when executing directives.
 A deployment error will be returned
 if a failure is encountered.
 Failures can include invalid secrets, insufficient permissions, API errors, null reference
 exceptions (during JSON path evaluation), and unsupported evaluation sequences.

 The Stacks service will also need to account for failures.
-Failures can include invalid secrets, insufficient permissions,
+Failures can include invalid secrets, insufficient
-transient API errors, null reference exceptions (during JSON path evaluation), and unsupported evaluation sequences
+permissions, transient API errors, null reference exceptions (during JSON path evaluation), and unsupported evaluation
-(deployments enhancements made but not yet supported by stacks).
+sequences (deployments enhancements made but not yet supported by stacks).

 The errors should be clear to the user that it is something they can resolve, such as a stale user-provided secret, or
 if it's something the deployments team needs to look into.
 Errors should not leave the stack in a state the blocks the